 By the time you take in your next three breaths, a new organization will become a victim of ransomware.
 That’s a new victim every 11 seconds, according to Cybersecurity Ventures.

 And in 10 years, ransomware costs are estimated to continue skyrocketing 10 times the total of 2021, to nearly $265 billion, making ransomware one of the fastest growing cybercrimes.
 But that doesn’t mean you have to fall victim to the statistics.
-Here’s how you can identify and prevent ransomware attacks for your Salt Lake City business.
+Here’s how you can identify and prevent ransomware attacks on your business.

 How Ransomware Attacks Take Place